AidanRuck/CPE-322/README.md

 [You can check out Aventix (my company) here.](https://www.aventix.net/)

+Here's a picture I took at a recent concert that I went to
 ![Here's a picture I took at a recent concert that I went to](https://github.com/user-attachments/assets/500ded38-578d-4c96-8906-20454cf40597 "Band: Surf Curse")